openhab/org.openhab.binding.zwave/doc/building36/adcs2000tra_0_0.md

 ## Overview

-Provides temperature reading from another location so Smart Thermostat can take smarter actions to maximize comfort and energy saving.
+<p&gtProvides temperature reading from another location so Smart Thermostat can take smarter actions to maximize comfort and energy saving.</p&gt

 ### Inclusion Information

-Press the Pairing button on the Temperature Sensor to add it to the Z-Wave network.You will see the light on the Temperature Sensor turn solid white when it has been successfully added.
+<p&gtPress the Pairing button on the Temperature Sensor to add it to the Z-Wave network.You will see the light on the Temperature Sensor turn solid white when it has been successfully added.</p&gt

 ### Exclusion Information

-Press the Pairing button on the Temperature Sensor to delete it from the Z-Wave network.
-The light on the Temperature Sensor will start flashing to indicate it has been successfully deleted.
+<p&gtPress the Pairing button on the Temperature Sensor to delete it from the Z-Wave network.
+The light on the Temperature Sensor will start flashing to indicate it has been successfully deleted.</p&gt

 ### Wakeup Information